Whats Up With All Of The Hate For Short Dudes?

 Get Them While They Are Young

 If you think all of the height hysteria begins at adolescence, think again.
 In 2003, the FDA approved the usage of the Human Growth Hormone Humatrope for idiopathic short stature, meaning kids who were just naturally short.
 Prior to this, a child had to suffer from some malady that caused them to have low growth hormone levels.
 This created a height war of sorts.
 Parents who had the means could now “help” their kids grow taller at the cost of $20,000 per inch.
 Demand for the drug skyrocketed, becoming a $3.5 Billion industry in 2011 with sales projected to increase 34% by 2018.
 Some states even cover the treatment, with New York cutting funding for it back in 2010.
-New York Governor Andrew Cuomo stated, “Taxpayers shouldn’t have to foot the medical bill to increase the height of people who are naturally short”.
+New York Gove or Andrew Cuomo stated, “Taxpayers shouldn’t have to foot the medical bill to increase the height of people who are naturally short”.
 In other words, kids who are idiopathically short are just fine the way they are.

 See Also: Fighting For Confidence: A Personal Perspective